Timothee Besset: Life and career

 His first actual porting project came with the release of Return to Castle Wolfenstein in 2001, with the Linux client being released on March 16, 2002.
 This was followed about a year later by the release of Wolfenstein: Enemy Territory, with the Linux builds sharing the same release date as the Windows release.
 His next porting work came with the release of Doom 3, with him releasing the first Linux builds on October 4, 2004.
 Around this time he also assumed the responsibility of becoming in charge of network coding for id.
 On October 20, 2005 he released the Linux binaries for Quake 4.
 This was followed by him releasing the source code for GtkRadiant under the GNU General Public License on February 17, 2006.
 His next porting project was porting Enemy Territory: Quake Wars, with Linux binaries being released on October 19, 2007.

 He also worked on the Quake Live project, with the game entering an invitation-based closed beta in 2008 and an open beta on February 24, 2009, with Linux and Macintosh support coming on August 18, 2009.
 In response to fears by some in the Linux gaming community that id would abandon Linux with its future titles, on September 13, 2009 in a well publicized statement he reaffirmed id's support of Linux, stating in his blog that "Fundamentally nothing has changed with our policy regarding Linux games...
 I'll be damned if we don't find the time to get Linux builds done".

 In January 2012, Besset resigned from id Software, ending hope for future Linux builds (though Doom 3 BFG Edition came to Linux via source port).
 A year later John Carmack revealed that ZeniMax Media "doesn't have any policy of 'unofficial binaries'", and so prevented id Software from pursuing any sort of third-party builds as it had in the past, be it Linux ports or experimental releases, and he then suggested the use of Wine instead.

-On July 2, 2012, he was announced to have joined Frozen Sand, which is currently developing Urban Terror HD.
+On July 2, 2012, he was announced to have joined Frozen Sand, which was then developing Urban Terror HD.